 An overbooked supply ship in South Africa forced the crew to fly to Chile to find other ways for reaching the final destination.
 Once at the South Pole they didn’t get the ‘warm’ welcome they had hoped for, but they made it as only few people in the world who ever completed such an expedition.
 Interested to learn more?
 Find a log of the entire journey here.

 I am not sure how you would ever see an itinerary here, but one way or the other it will lead you to the world’s most extreme inhabited places.
 From the coldest and hottest, to the lowest and highest ones on earth: packing a bag for this trip would be a true hell.

 According to my own research Oymyakon (Siberia, Russia) would be the coldest inhabited place with average winter temperatures of minus 50°C (minus 58°F).
 At the other extreme we find Dallol in Ethiopia averaging the hottest month at 47 °C (116 °F).
 The lowest inhabited city on earth is Jericho near the Dead Sea in the West Bank (−258m (−846ft)) and the highest La Rinconada near a gold mine in Peru (5,100m).

 11. Around the world in 7 months

 The route above I made myself back in 2013.
 In 7 months time I travelled over 61,000 kilometres, visited 16 countries in 4 continents, took 10 flights and spent about €9,000 for having the time of my life.
-I felt snow, I felt 45 degrees Celsius, I walked deserts, climbed mountains, I swum rivers and crossed bridges.
+I touched snow, braced 45 degrees Celsius, I walked deserts, climbed mountains, swum rivers and crossed bridges.
 This trip was unique in every aspect.

 My route was mostly improvised, buying relatively cheap flights as I went.
 It was my visit to Iran that sparked my fascination for the Middle East and in Bangladesh I discovered the deadly ship-breaking industry.
 Looking back, this trip laid the foundation for starting this website.